+Lubrication

-Lubrication Speed Reducer Lubrication
+Speed Reducer Lubrication

-All speed reducers are to be filled with Mobil Glygoyle 460 Lubricant only.
+All speed reducers are to be filled with Mobil Glygoyle 460 fully synthetic lubricant only.

 When adding or changing oil for any reason, it should be remembered that oils of various types are not compatible with Mobil Glygoyle 460.
+Mixing synthetic and mineral-based oils is not recommended.